 COVID-19 and Housing Rights

-Authored By: Alaska Legal Services
+Authored By: Alaska Legal Services Corporation

 Things to Know regarding COVID-19, Evictions, and Housing Rights in Alaska.

 Yes.
 While there was a CDC eviction in effect previously, it no longer applies.
 Landlords can move forward with eviction cases in Alaska at this time.